 - 2.14.
-The ITRP encourages and supports university-based researchers and industry to work together to find solutions to a range of strategic priorities facing Australian industries.
-These priorities are identified by Us as the Industrial Transformation Priorities. - 2.15.
-The current Industrial Transformation Priorities are: - a.
-Advanced Manufacturing; - b.
-Cyber Security; - c.
-Food and Agribusiness; - d.
-Medical Technologies and Pharmaceuticals; - e.
-Mining Equipment, Technology and Services; and - f.
-Oil, Gas and Energy Resources. - 2.16.
+The ITRP encourages and supports university-based researchers and industry to work together to address a range of strategic government priorities to transform Australian industries.

+- 2.15.
+The current Industrial Transformation Priorities identified by Us are:

+- a.
+Advanced Manufacturing;

+- b.
+Cyber Security;

+- c.
+Food, Beverage and Agribusiness;

+- d.
+Medical Technologies and Pharmaceuticals;

+- e.
+Mining Equipment, Resources Technology and Services, Critical Minerals Processing;

+- f.
+Oil, Gas and Energy Resources;

+- g.
+Recycling and Clean Energy;

+- h.
+Defence; and

+- i.
+Space.

+- 2.16.
 Research Hubs engage Australia's best researchers to develop collaborative solutions to the strategic priorities.
-The focus is on the creation of industry and academic partnerships working together on research and development projects to create innovative and transformative solutions for industry. - 2.17.
-Training Centres foster close partnerships between university-based researchers and industry, through creating and delivering innovative Higher Degree by Research (HDR) and postdoctoral training.
+The focus is on the creation of industry and academic partnerships working together on research and development projects to create innovative and transformative solutions for industry.

+- 2.17.
+Training Centres foster close partnerships between university-based researchers and industry, through creating and delivering innovative Higher Degree by Research (HDR) and

+postdoctoral training.
 Training Centres are to develop researchers with capability in end user research that is vital to Australia's future.
 In delivering this training, the Training Centre focuses its researchers on developing solutions relevant to the Industrial Transformation Priorities.